 We've negotiated some pretty good deals for prescription medications and blood tests on your behalf.

 And, we pass those savings right on to you.

 More importantly, since you are getting all this amazing care from us, you can re-think and adjust your insurance premiums.

-Most DPC patients find a high-deductible, lower premium insurance plan so they're covered in the case of a major health issue.
+Most DPC patients find a catastrophic plan or a high-deductible, lower premium insurance plan so they're covered in the case of a major health issue.